dvdzkwsk/react-redux-starter-kit/README.md

   - **Optional:** assets, components, containers, redux modules, nested child routes
   - Additional child routes can be nested within `routes` directory in a fractal hierarchy.

-Again, this is by no means prescriptive.
-This setup provides a flexible foundation for module bundling and dynamic loading. **Using a fractal structure is optional—smaller apps might benefit from a flat routes directory**, which is totally cool!
-Code splitting is currently based on static analysis of require and will still work with this setup.
-The folder structure itself is simply for organizational purposes.
+Note: This structure is designed to provide a flexible foundation for module bundling and dynamic loading. **Using a fractal structure is optional—smaller apps might benefit from a flat routes directory**, which is totally cool!
+Webpack creates split points based on static analysis of `require` during compilation; the recursive hierarchy folder structure is simply for organizational purposes.

 Webpack
 -------